manpen/tfp-pa/Readme.md

 Usage: ./tfp_ba [options] <filename> <no-vertices> <edges-per-vert>

 The Barabasi-Albert model yields undirected scale-free graphs.
-Given a small seed graph (in our case a ring with 2*<edges-per-vert> vertices) a edge is introduce and connected to <edges-per-vert> existing vertices.
+Given a small seed graph (in our case a ring with 2*<edges-per-vert> vertices) an edge is introduce and connected to <edges-per-vert> existing vertices.
 This procedure is repeated until <no-vertices>
 vertices are added.
 We allow multi-edges during this process (use -m to later remove them;
 this will however affect the average degree in the graph).